4 Wrongs of Glass-Half-Full People: Optimism Aftershocks

 This type of forecasting is what psychologists call the planning fallacy, the same mistake that directs procrastinators.
 It makes the executives make decisions based on delusional optimism rather than a rational analysis of the risks.

-Furthermore, the optimists may be deserters, leaving projects midway, expecting others to fill in for them.
-Since they have already done half the job, and have a half-full glass, they lose interest and go away to do something else.
+Optimists are more likely to leave projects midway, expecting others to fill in for them.
+Their thinking is like: since they have already done half the job, others can do the rest easily.
+While they can go do something else.

 What is the best thing that those who see the glass as half-full can do?
 Wish hard, then work even harder.

-Overoptimism
+4. Overoptimism

 Another problem with the glass-half-full people is that they tend to put a positive and optimistic spin on any given situation.
 This makes them prone to exhibit Overoptimism: When Optimism Stops Being A Happiness Magnet.